Pulse Edit Free Tutorial

 OTIO timelines reference your media files by file path.
 If Resolve can't find a clip (you moved the folder, used a different drive name), right-click in the media pool → Relink Selected Clips and point Resolve at the folder.
 One-time operation.

-3 free generations, no credit card.
+One-time payment · 14-day money-back guarantee.
 Works on DaVinci Resolve Free and Studio 18.5+.